The Bankrate promise

 Recommended credit score

 To be approved for the Capital One Spark Cash Plus, you’ll need a FICO credit score in the good to excellent range — which is a score from 670 to 850.
-Note, since this is a charge card, it’s not a great choice for a business needing a card to boost its business credit score.
+Note, since you can’t carry a balance month-to-month, it’s not a great choice for a business needing a card to boost its business credit score.

 Why should you get the Plum Card from American Express?

-Even though the Plum Card from American Express is a charge card (meaning you won’t be able to carry a long-term balance on it), you’ll still have 60 days to pay your balance while avoiding interest.
+Even though the Plum Card from American Express expects you to pay the balance in full each cycle, you can actually take 60 days to pay your balance in full without paying interest as long as you pay the minimum amount due by the due date.
 If you need a little bit of breathing room to pay off more expensive purchases with this card, this benefit can definitely help.

 Further, with the Amex Plum Card, you’ll receive purchase protection and extended warranties, return protection, car rental loss and damage insurance, access to Amex’s Global Assist Hotline and more.
 For a full list, you can view the American Express’s Plum Card benefits page.